borismus/webvr-boilerplate/bower_components/webvr-polyfill/README.md

       //PREDICTION_TIME_S: 0.050, // Default: 0.050s.
       // Flag to disable touch panner.
 In case you have your own touch controls
       //TOUCH_PANNER_DISABLED: true, // Default: false.
-      // Enable yaw panning only, disabling roll and pitch.
-This can be useful
-      // for panoramas with nothing interesting above or below.
-      //YAW_ONLY: true, // Default: false.
-      // To disable keyboard and mouse controls.
-If you implement your own.
-      //MOUSE_KEYBOARD_CONTROLS_DISABLED: true // Default: false
     }